Transformers Provably Learn Algorithmic Solutions for Graph Connectivity, But Only with the Right Data: Introduction

 \section{Introduction}

 Large language models (LLMs) based on the Transformer architecture have demonstrated remarkable capabilities, yet their success is often shadowed by failures on tasks that demand robust, algorithmic reasoning.
 A growing body of evidence shows that, instead of learning generalizable algorithms, these models frequently rely on brittle shortcuts and spurious correlations that exploit statistical cues in the training data \citep{niven-kao-2019-probing,geirhos2020shortcutlear,tang2023lazylearners,yuan2024shortcutsuite,zhou2024conceptspurious,ye2024spurioussurvey}.
-This shortcut reliance contributes to poor out-of-distribution (OOD) generalization, vulnerability to adversarial prompts, and unreliability on multi-step reasoning tasks \citep{zou2023universalattack,deng2024contamination,li2024latesteval}.
-Evidence spans domains: in natural language inference, models pick up lexical-overlap heuristics rather than syntactic reasoning \citep{mccoy-etal-2019-right,cosma2024nlichardness}; and in mathematical problem solving, strong in-distribution scores often fail to transfer as problem structure or size shifts \citep{saxton2018analysing,kao2024complexmath,zhou2025mathforai}.
-This motivates a foundational question:
+This shortcut reliance contributes to poor out-of-distribution (OOD) generalization, brittleness under superficial input changes, and unreliability on multi-step reasoning tasks \citep{zou2023universalattack,deng2024contamination,li2024latesteval,mirzadeh2025gsmsymbolic}.
+On deterministic tasks like shift ciphers, LLMs favor high-probability outputs over correct solutions \citep{mccoy2023embersllm}; in mathematical problem solving, strong in-distribution scores often fail to transfer as problem structure or size shifts \citep{saxton2018analysing,kao2024complexmath,zhou2025mathforai}.
+This motivates a foundational question: \vsn\vsn